rocket5/cinema-club-voting/NewKnowledgeBase.md

 - Extensive logging is crucial for debugging FaunaDB operations, especially capturing the structure of returned documents
 - When integrating external APIs like OMDB, it's important to handle optional fields with fallback values to prevent rendering errors
 - Processing data at the list component level ensures consistent data structure before passing to individual card components
+- Toggle buttons for UI modes should provide clear visual feedback about the current state
+- Form layouts should adapt responsively between mobile and desktop views
+- Null checks are essential when working with API responses that may have missing fields
+- Empty states with helpful instructions improve the user experience for new users

 ## FaunaDB Date Format Specifics